OPENING SKIES: FASTJET ARE THE FIRST TO JUMP ON BOARD MOZAMBIQUE’S NEW AIR POLICY

-In 1998, the Yamoussoukro Declaration attempted to pave the way for the liberalization of African skies… But had little success, and eventually morphed into the 2008 Yamoussoukro Decision.
+In 1998, the Yamoussoukro Declaration attempted to pave the way for the liberalisation of African skies, but they had little success, and eventually morphed into the 2008 Yamoussoukro Decision.
 Any progress since then?
 Surprisingly not: in 2012, the Abuja Declaration similarly failed to make much headway in cutting that red tape.

 But it seems as though the scissors are finally being sharpened to cut through the paperwork and open African skies, with two southern African countries taking concrete steps to make air travel easier on the continent.

-Perhaps most exciting is the news that Mozambique has liberalized its air travel policy, and is now allowing greater airline competition into the country on domestic routes.
+Perhaps most exciting is the news that Mozambique has liberalised its air travel policy, and is now allowing greater airline competition into the country on domestic routes.